Shin-egota Station

-Shin-egota Station (新江古田駅, Shin egota eki) is a subway station on the Toei Ōedo Line in Nakano, Tokyo, Japan, operated by the Tokyo subway operator Tokyo Metropolitan Bureau of Transportation (Toei).
+Shin-egota Station (新江古田駅, Shin egota eki) is a subway station on the Toei Ōedo Line in Nakano, Tokyo, Japan, and it is operated by the Tokyo subway operator Tokyo Metropolitan Bureau of Transportation (Toei).

 Lines

 Shin-egota Station is served by the Toei Ōedo Line, and lies 5.4 km from the starting point of the line at Hikarigaoka.
 The station is numbered "E-34".

 Station layout

 The station has one island platform on the second basement ("B2F") level, serving two tracks.

 Platforms

 History

 The station opened on 19 December 1997.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 22,697 passengers daily.